 Slocan Valley Rails-to-Trails with Mt.
 Wilton viewpoint, photo by Kari Medig

 Another ‘tipping point’ is here, with travellers opting more and more for sustainable travel options.
-Bus service between the Kootenays and the west-coast is now available with Mountain Man Mike’s French fry oil-powered bus service.
-French-fry service to Alberta is also planned.
+Bus service between the Kootenays (Kaslo/Nelson) and Calgary or Vancouver is available with Mountain Man Mike’s French fry oil-powered bus service.

 Companies like Tesla, Hyundai, and Kia now offer plug-in electric vehicles with ranges over 350-km that you can charge at any outlet, suited to the long distances between Kootenay communities.
 EV quick-charge stations are popping up everywhere, from the summit of Rogers Pass to the solar-powered EV charging stations in Kimberley’s Platzl.